qqeOSAS/SSD1306-Doom_melt/README.md

 After watching it, I decided to implement this effect for microcontrollers with SSD1306 displays.

-## ✨ Features
+## Features

-- Smooth DOOM-style "melt" animation from one image to another
+- Legendary DOOM-style "melt" animation from one image to another
 - Optimized for SSD1306 128x64 displays
 - Built on top of the U8g2 library
-- Used dynamic memori allocation
+- Used dynamic memory allocation

-## 🔧 Requirements
+## Requirements

 - [U8g2](https://github.com/olikraus/u8g2) graphics library
 - An SSD1306-compatible OLED display (tested on 128x64)
 - Arduino-compatible microcontroller

-## 📦 Installation Platformio
+## Installation Platformio
 Inside `platformio.ini` file